 Each project has summarised below what changes have been put in place and more details are available on project websites and social media.

 We will be using this page for significant updates.
-Please also check our social media platforms.
+Please also check our social media platforms for more information.

-Our creative hub remains open for studio tenants and their employees and clients only.
-Access for the public to any areas of our buildings is now not permitted.
+Our creative hub remains open for studio tenants, their clients and essential deliveries only.
+Anyone who feels unwell or experiences symptoms should not travel to the site.
+Access for the public to any areas of our buildings is currently not permitted.

-The cafe at Krowji is now closed and the planned re-opening date will be subject to revision depending on government advice.
+The café at Krowji is closed and the planned re-opening date will be subject to revision depending on government advice.

 Carn to Cove and C Fylm

-Any meetings between Creative Business Advisors and Cultivator clients will now be held by either phone, Skype or Zoom.
-Please don’t worry, your Creative Business Advisor will be in touch to discuss how your meeting will take place.
+One to one sessions between Creative Business Advisors and Cultivator clients are now held by either phone or Zoom.
+Please don’t worry, your Creative Business Advisor will be in touch to discuss how your session will take place.

 We will keep you updated of any changes via the Cultivator website and e-bulletin.